 Step 7 – Create Report of Results

-These are tests conducted on the infrastructure, servers and related software.
-However, it is important to note that this maybe done without any knowledge of the site or with full information of the environment and topology.
+These are tests conducted on the infrastructure, servers, and related software.
+However, it is important to note that this is maybe done without any knowledge of the site or with full information of the environment and topology.
 This is a comprehensive test comprising of analysis on the available information of a client, identification, and analysis target hosts on the network enumeration phase as well as routers, firewalls, and other security devices.
 After the analysis, any threats or vulnerabilities within your target hosts will be analyzed and their implications assessed.

 This type of assessment will analyze all the facets of your network including those behind your firewall and identify any security risk that a hacker might exploit.
-The Network Vulnerability Assessment will assess your computer, network, IP address and a server device on your network.
-Other network systems to be analyzed for vulnerabilities will include your Operating systems, mail server, and router, web server platforms, hub and switch.
+The Network Vulnerability Assessment will assess your computer, network, IP address, and server device on your network.
+Other network systems to be analyzed for vulnerabilities will include your Operating systems, mail server, and router, web server platforms, hub, and switch.
 Once the vulnerabilities have been identified then you will be given details on how to address and fix them.

 The main goal of this assessment is to establish the vulnerability state of your wireless APs, it should also assess the accessibility to a client’s property from outside using a wireless network.
-The bottom line is that this will determine on how much access an external AP to a client’s ePHI network has whether authorized or unauthorized.
+The bottom line is that this will determine how much access an external AP to a client’s ePHI network has whether authorized or unauthorized.